 We’re almost halfway through December—incredible, right?
-I’m finding it hard to believe the end of 2016 is in sight.
+I’m finding it hard to believe the end of the year is in sight.
 The crazy all-over-the-place weather certainly didn’t help with the confusion; in Philadelphia, as in many places, this fall was a full-of-surprises game called “What Season Is It, Anyway?”

 But there’s no doubt about it—here we are, closing out another year.
 And that means you have a powerful opportunity.

 What you do in the next three weeks has the power to positively shape: